Ra77a3l3-jar/tinyShell/README.md

 - First token is the command
 - Rest are arguments
 - Stores everything in an array that ends with `NULL`
+- Handles environment variable expansion (e.g., `$HOME` gets replaced with its value)

 Example: `ls -la /home` becomes `["ls", "-la", "/home", NULL]`

+#### Environment Variable Expansion

+When you type something like `echo $HOME`, the shell:
+1. Detects the `$` prefix in the token
+2. Uses `getenv()` to look up the variable's value
+3. Replaces the token with the actual value
+4. If the variable doesn't exist, it's replaced with an empty string

 ### Prompt Display

 The prompt shows:
 - Your username (using `getpwuid()` and `getuid()`)
 - Current folder name (extracted from `getcwd()`)
+- Git branch name (if in a git repository)
 - Colors using ANSI escape codes

+The git branch detection works by:
+1. Running `git rev-parse --abbrev-ref HEAD` using `popen()`
+2. Reading the output to get the current branch name
+3. Displaying it in the prompt if successful

 ## Build